irahatam/final-f20/README.md

 <i> This is a new repo because the old one broke </i>

+## How to use

+Sign in or create an account to look through or post klasses!

 ## Current problem

 With the pandemic happening, everything is happening online.
 People are doing everything from their houses and often feel burnt out.